What Are the Best Alternatives to a Traditional Savings Account?

 Certificate of Deposit (CD)

-A Certificate of Deposit (CD) pays a higher interest rate as well.
+A Certificate of Deposit (CD) is better than a savings account as well when it comes to interest rates as well.
 When you open a CD at a bank or credit union, you are committing to keeping those funds in that institution for a specified amount of time.
 You can commit to as little as a few days to several years.
 This is called the maturity date.

 If you are willing to commit to keeping those funds on deposit, the financial institution will pay you a higher interest rate than a savings account or a money market account.
 Generally, the longer the time on deposit, the higher the interest rate you will earn.
 You will pay a penalty if you take the money out before the maturity date.